 Marine Corps Job: MOS 2629 Signals Intelligence Analyst

-This is a crucially important part of the Marines' strategic planning operations, and it requires people who can focus for long periods of time and can distinguish valid intel from chatter.
+A Marine Corps Signals Intelligence (SIGINT) Analyst is a crucially important part of the Marine Corps' strategic planning operations, and it requires people who can focus for long periods of time and can distinguish valid intel from chatter.

-The Marine Corps considers this job a necessary military occupational specialty (NMOS).
-That means it has a prerequisite primary MOS as well as specific training or skills.
+The Marine Corps considers this job a necessary military occupational specialty (NMOS), which means it has a prerequisite primary MOS as well as specific training or skills.
 It's open to Marines between the ranks of master gunnery sergeant and corporal.

 The Marines categorize this job as MOS 2629.